Reeves to announce £15bn for transport outside London ahead of spending review

 Some projects being backed on Wednesday, such as the development of a mass transit network in West Yorkshire, formed part of Rishi Sunak’s “Network North” plan intended to compensate for the decision to scrap the HS2 line north of Birmingham.

-After coming to power last July, Labour launched a review of those projects, arguing they had not been fully funded.
+After coming to power in July, Labour launched a review of those projects, arguing they had not been fully funded.

 Wednesday’s announcement is the first from the spending review due on June 11 that will set out the Government’s day-to-day departmental budgets for the next three years and investment budgets for the next four.